jdjakub/papers/convivial-2020/manuscript.md

 The hope is that if we then specify enough information --- say, the bot-left and top-right --- then the runtime has enough information to derive its internal 4 degrees of freedom.
 In a crude sense I have successfully anticipated the most obvious ontologies of a rectangle here.
 However, I missed out the "centre plus half-width and half-height" formulation, among many others.

-Is this a futile effort even for precise mathematical knowledge structures, or could enough formalisation of Euclidean geometry in the Web platform put an end to this sort of polyfilling?^[This relates to my belief that type systems and other auto-reasoning tools are trapped in a doomed quest for "closed-form" AI, representable as a LaTeX formula.]
+Is this a futile effort even for precise mathematical knowledge structures, or could enough formalisation of Euclidean geometry in the Web platform put an end to this sort of polyfilling?^[This relates to my intuition that type systems and other auto-reasoning tools are trapped in a doomed quest for "closed-form" AI, representable as a LaTeX formula.]

 #### Extensional Functions
 Time and time again we come across the same pattern of partitioning system state: trees or graphs of dictonaries, a.k.a.
 Maps, a.k.a. associative arrays.
 I am talking about filesystem paths `/path/to/some/file`, Python / Java modules `com.example.pkg.subpkg`, JavaScript objects `window.my_obj.component`.
 The common case is an association of a textual (string) name, to an arbitrary value.
 I find it useful to see this as a mathematical "function" defined *extensionally* by listing its input/output mappings -- this opposed to an *intensional* definition such as `x \mapsto 2x+3`, or a computer program.